-Nevertheless, an exception can be made for temporary credit institutions that will hold the activities only for a "legal second", i.e. only for as long as it takes to complete the legal transactions involved in the merger.
+Nevertheless, an exception can be made for temporary credit institutions that will hold the activities only for a "legal second", i.e. only for as long as it takes to complete the legal transactions involved with the merger.
 In order to decide whether to make an exception, the supervisors will take into account the specific circumstances and risks involved in the execution of the transaction.
-The ECB considers that such an exception can only be made where the parties concerned have a safeguard in place in case the transfer cannot be completed within the "legal second".
+To qualify for such an exception, the parties concerned would need to have a safeguard in place in case the transfer cannot be completed within the "legal second".
 All other necessary supervisory approvals pertaining to the merger will still need to be obtained.

-A bridge bank is a temporary credit institution created specifically to hold the assets and liabilities of another, typically insolvent, credit institution in order to maintain critical functions while the sale or write-down of assets is being arranged.
+A "bridge bank" is a temporary credit institution created specifically for holding the assets and liabilities of another, typically insolvent, credit institution in order to maintain critical functions while the sale or write-down of assets is being arranged.
 Although temporary, bridge banks are credit institutions and are therefore subject to an ECB licence decision.

 Bridge banks often need to be established quickly, to support a bank in crisis.
-Owing to the urgency of the situation and short timelines, in duly justified circumstances bridge banks can be authorised with a waiver, as provided for in the Bank Recovery and Resolution Directive (BRRD)13, allowing them to begin operations without fully complying with CRD IV requirements.
+Due to the urgent situation and short timelines, in duly justified circumstances bridge banks can be authorised with a waiver allowing them to begin operations without complying with CRD IV requirements.
 This type of waiver should, however, be limited in time.

 Depending on the particular situation, the licensing of bridge banks is undertaken in cooperation with other authorities, notably the Single Resolution Board or the national resolution authority.
-Other authorities may also be involved as necessary.
+Other authorities can also become involved as necessary.